Epideixx/Fingerprints_Twins/README.md

 All of those steps are merged together in main.py

-Finally, statistical analyses and plots were performed : plots_Schaefer.R
+Statistical analyses and plots were performed : plots_Schaefer.R

+We additionally ran a PLS analysis to relate salient features for participant differentiation (ICC) to gene expression from the [AHBA](https://human.brain-map.org) (see XXXXXX and [Hansen et al 2021](https://github.com/netneurolab/hansen_genescognition)

 ## Results

-See Preprint : LINK
+In short we found that:
+  - Monozygotic, but not dizygotic twins can be differentiated from their sibling's brain-fingerprint
+  - brain-fingerprints, principally in the alpha and beta bands, are heritable
+  - salient electrophysiological features for participant differentiation coavry with a gradient of gene expression
+  - this gradient of gene expression is enriched for ion transport genes, expressed in neurons, and becomes more pronounced across neurodevelopment

+## Manuscript and Citation

+This work is presented in XXXXX.
+Please cite XXXXX

 ## How to use this repository

 In addition to the provided data on this github repository, you will require :
-- to request the access to the resticted data for the dataset for the MEG subjects (https://db.humanconnectome.org/), and add the non-resticted data to the folder "Data" as "All_Data.csv", as well as the restricted dataset containing the information for the twin pairs, to name "All_Data_RESTRICTED.csv".
+- to request the access to the [resticted data for the dataset for the MEG subjects](https://db.humanconnectome.org/), and add the non-resticted data to the folder "Data" as "All_Data.csv", as well as the restricted dataset containing the information for the twin pairs, to name "All_Data_RESTRICTED.csv".
 - to download the "Schaefer_30_second" folder if you want to run the analysis using the short segments and to upload it in "Data
 - to download the "Schaefer_artifacts_correction" folder if you want to run the analysis using the PSDs after regressing out the artifacts